sst/guide/_chapters/handle-cors-in-serverless-apis.md

 There are two things we need to do to support CORS in our Serverless API.

 1. Preflight OPTIONS requests

    For certain types of cross-domain requests (PUT, DELETE, ones with Authentication headers, etc.), your browser will first make a _preflight_ request using the request method OPTIONS.
 These need to respond with the domains that are allowed to access this API and the HTTP methods that are allowed.

 2. Respond with CORS headers

    For all the other types of requests we need to make sure to include the appropriate CORS headers.
-These headers, just like above need to include the domains that are allowed.
+These headers, just like the one above, need to include the domains that are allowed.

-There's a bit more to CORS than the above, make sure to [check out the Wikipedia article for further details](https://en.wikipedia.org/wiki/Cross-origin_resource_sharing).
+There's a bit more to CORS than what we have covered here.
+So make sure to [check out the Wikipedia article for further details](https://en.wikipedia.org/wiki/Cross-origin_resource_sharing).

 If we don't set the above up, then we'll see something like this in our HTTP responses.